Shah Rukh Khan: Awards and recognitions

-Although he has never won a National Film Award, he was awarded the Padma Shri by the Government of India in 2005.
-The Government of France has awarded him both the Ordre des Arts et des Lettres (2007), and the fifth degree of the French Legion of Honour, the Chevalier Légion d'honneur (2014).
+Khan was awarded the Padma Shri by the Government of India in 2005.
+The Government of France has awarded him both the Order of Arts and Letters (2007), and the fifth degree of the French Legion of Honour, Chevalier de la Légion d'honneur (2014).
 Khan has received five honorary doctorates; the first from The University of Bedfordshire in 2009, the second from The University of Edinburgh in 2015, the third from Maulana Azad National Urdu University in 2016, and his latest from The University of Law and La Trobe University in 2019.